pibogdanov/SoftUni-Solutions/README.md

 # SoftUni-CSharp
-CSharp solutions
+Solutions

-Here can be found all the solutions from the SoftUni's C# course.
+Here can be found some solutions from the SoftUni's courses.